redhat-appstudio/docs.appstudio.io/CONTRIBUTING.md

-# HACBS Documentation Contributing Guide
+# StoneSoup Documentation Contributing Guide

 HACBS (Stonesoup Cloud Build Services) is an effort to automate build and delivery of Red Hat products.
 HACBS is a CD (Continuous